mdupont315/cart-react-frontend/README.md

-Things Used

-We use different kinds of technologies to make this website.
-These things are as follows:
+### I have used different kinds of technologies/ libraries/ frameworks to make this website.

 - Javascript, React, Redux, Chakra UI, CSS, HTML, etc.

-## Sneak Peek of Site
+## Sneak Peek of deployed website :-